-One important measure of liquidity premium for the Treasury market is proposed by Longstaff (2004), who compares Treasury bonds with bonds issued by RefCorp, a U.S. government agency guaranteed by the Treasury.
+One important measure of liquidity premium for the Treasury market is proposed by Longstaff (2004), who compares Treasury bonds with bonds issued by RefCorp, a US government agency guaranteed by the Treasury.
 He finds a large liquidity premium in Treasury bonds, and documents the presence of a flight-to-liquidity premium in Treasury bonds.
-This measure examines the symptom of illiquidity from a perspective that is different from but highly related to ours.
+This measure examines the symptom of illiquidity from a perspective that is very different from ours, but is indeed very much related.
 It is therefore interesting to see how this measure connects with ours.
-To do so, we construct RefCorp spread by calculating the average spread between RefCorp and Treasury zero-coupon bonds with maturities ranging from three months to 30 years.
-As shown in the top right panel of Table II, regressing monthly changes in our noise measure on monthly changes in RefCorp spread, we find a positive and statistically significant relation.
-In other words, when the flight-to-liquidity premium in the Treasury market increases, illiquidity of the overall market as captured by our noise measure also increases.
+For this, we construct RefCorp spread by calculating the average spread between RefCorp and Treasury zero-coupon bonds with maturities ranging from 3 months to 30 years.
+As shown in the top right panel of Table 2, regressing monthly changes of our noise measure on monthly changes in RefCorp spread, we find a positive and statistically significant connection.
+In other words, when the flight-to-liquidity premium in the Treasury market increases, the illiquidity of the overall market as captured by our noise measure also increases.
 But this positive relation is not very strong given that RefCorp spread can explain only 6.11% of the monthly changes in our noise measure.
-In other words, while it is possible that the flightto-liquidity premium in the Treasury market contributes to our noise measure, it is only a small fraction of the information captured by the noise measure.
+In other words, while it is possible that the flight-toliquidity premium in the Treasury market contributes to our noise measure, it is only a small fraction of the information captured by the noise measure.